 6-Difficulty in providing care remotely

-Some healthcare providers have struggled to provide care remotely, such as telemedicine, which has limited access to care for some patients.
+Some healthcare providers have struggled to provide care remotely, such as through telemedicine, which has limited access to care for some patients.

 7- Limited access to vaccines for healthcare workers